James Daugherty

 trying to switch copy to sync errors, with: Could not find method from() for arguments [ZIP 'jarFile.jar' ] on task extractTaskJar

-are identical in possibilities and api, the only difference is, that sync in the end deletes files it did not copy to the target, so makes the manual up-front delete unnecessary.
+copy and sync are identical in possibilities and api, the only difference is, that sync in the end deletes files it did not copy to the target, so makes the manual up-front delete unnecessary.

-did not work, copy
+If sync did not work, copy did not work.

 Or you changed something more.

-Or you somehow used a wrong sync
+Or you somehow used a wrong sync.

 Ah, I guess I can do this instead: